CroLinuxGamer/Dotfiles/README.md

 As you can see I use zsh as my shell and love it because of it modularity.

-In this forlder a store my folder which has all my aliases in it.
+In this folder a store my folder which has all my aliases in it.

 Here is the [config](.zsh/aliasrc).
-If you wan't use to my aliases you need to make your zshrc load aliasrc file on your own.
+If you want use to my aliases you need to make your zshrc load aliasrc file on your own.

 > here is an example